comment Add Comment

 Before: Fire hydrant and CO2 under-pressure

-In the safety meeting the team discusses the inspection rounds for fire hydrant and CO2 pressure which is scheduled for today.
+In the safety meeting the discusses the inspection rounds for fire hydrant and CO2 pressure which is scheduled for today.

 Before: Manual valve left in the wrong position

 You walk over to the next building to meet with the operations manager to discuss a campaign focusing on the operation of manual valves.
-There have been some near misses similar to an event in the past where a manual valve not fully closed led to freezing in cold weather, damaging a pipe, which in turn led to loss of containment, spill, fire, and explosion.
+There have been some near misses similar to an event in the past where a manual valve not fully closed led to product freezing in cold weather, damaging a pipe, which in turn led to loss of containment, spill, fire, and explosion.

 Before: PRV isolated